jamii/jamii.github.com/source/_posts/2016-11-06-notes-on-the-logic-of-failure-recognizing-and-avoiding-error-in-complex-situations.markdown

 Efficiency diversity - if planning all the way to the goal is infeasible, focus on plans which lead to states where there are many actions available (diverse) which have high chances of success (efficient).
 (Analogous to one-armed bandit approach to playing go.)

 __I didn't really like the structuring of the book.
-Let's categorize the problems this way:__
+Can we categorize these problems more helpfully?__

 * __Setting goals.
 Recognizing implicit goals, tradeoffs between goals, opportunity costs.
 Prioritization.__
 * __Ability to build/understand models.
 Most people have no experience of modeling even simple dynamical systems.
 Concepts like rates of change, feedback loops, phase spaces etc need to be learned and practiced.__